viktor-platform/pyrevit-plugin/README.md

 # pyrevit-plugin
-A VIKTOR Plugin that can be installed and used within Revit, to transfer data between the VIKTOR Platform and Autodesk Revit.
+A VIKTOR Plugin that can be installed and used within Revit, to transfer data between a VIKTOR app and Autodesk Revit.

-> [!IMPORTANT]
-> This plugin is a **prototype**; a Minimum Viable Product that showcases the opportunities for data exchange between the VIKTOR Platform and Revit.
-> Please be aware that it is not feature-complete and might be updated in the future, based on the feedback that we're gathering.

 ![](assets/pyRevitPlugin.png)